1) How long have you been affiliated with Jubilee Ministries, and in what capacity?

-To see more of the Diocese of Dallas' important work, check out their page on the Episcopal Asset Map.
+To see more of the Diocese of North Carolina's important work, check out their page on the Episcopal Asset Map.
 While you're there, search for innovative ministries, connect with leaders across the Church and tell us about the ways the Spirit is at work in your neighborhood through a short survey.

 3) What’s one way you’ve been changed by your work alongside the economically disadvantaged?

 I have been working alongside the economically disadvantaged since my Ordination in 1963 in Brooklyn, N.Y.
 I have been deeply influenced by the gracious acceptance that my family and I have received in each of the congregations and local communities (Brooklyn, The South Bronx, Roxbury (Boston), East Baltimore, and, more recently, in the Episcopal congregations in Oxford and Durham, NC.
 I have been the main recipient in each of these ministries.